Sai-Myo-Myat/option-select/README.md

 # Headless Option Selection

-A headless option selection library for JavaScript front-end frameworks like React (and more later).
-Supports hierarchical data structures and allows selection tracking with full control.
+A headless option selection library for JavaScript front-end frameworks like React and Nextjs (and more later).
+It simplifies building **hierarchical selectors**, **multi-select dropdowns**, and **multi level nexted structures** — while giving you full control over UI.

 Live demo :  [option-select-demo](https://stackblitz.com/edit/sb1-mtgegjcy?file=src%2FApp.tsx)

+## Features

+- ✅ **Headless**: Bring your own UI (works with React, Nextjs).
+- ✅ **Hierarchical Selection**: Handles nested data with parent-child relationships.
+- ✅ Select, deselect, toggle items
+- ✅ Select all & deselect all functionality
+- ✅ Retrieve selected items on demand or on every selection changes happen
+- ✅ Accept isSelected for default selection, but if an item has subItems and not all subItems have isSelected: true, the parent’s isSelected state will be ignored.
+- ✅ Store-based architecture (framework-agnostic)

 ## Installation